mcaskill/death-stranding/README.md

-Bridges HQ / Death Stranding
+Bridges HQ / Standard Orders
 ============================

 > Keep on Keepin' On, Porter!